-If your player is flashable, you should perform a backup of the current flash ROM contents, in case you want to restore it later.
-Select SYSTEM $\rightarrow$ DEBUG (KEEP OUT!) $\rightarrow$ DUMP ROM CONTENTS.
+You should perform a backup of the current flash ROM contents, in case you want to restore it later.
+Select System → Debug (Keep Out!) → Dump ROM contents.
 You'll notice a few seconds of disk activity.
 When you connect your player to the PC afterwards, you'll find two files in the root of your player.
-Copy the 256 KB-sized file named internal\rom\2000000-203FFF.bin to a safe place.
+Copy the 256 KB-sized file named internal_rom_2000000-203FFFF.bin to a safe place.